IBM/activation-steering/README.md

 - Context-dependent control capabilities through condition vectors
 - Logical composition of multiple condition vectors

-Our paper explores this concept within the context of customizing refusal conditions.
-We conditionally steer a model to only refuse a specific or multiple category of instructions and steer a model to refuse all other categories of instructions except one.

 For detailed implementation and usage of both activation steering and conditional activation steering, refer to our paper and the documentation.

 ## Documentation